marcelFRO/ecommerce-analytics/README.md

 **10. How does customer value distribute — Pareto pattern?**

 - **Answer:** Top 10% of customers generate 34.3% of revenue versus industry norm 50–60%.
 Flat Pareto / Gini ~0.3–0.4 — revenue from breadth not whales.
 Strategic implication: mid-tier activation > VIP retention.
 - **Where in dashboard:** Customer Pareto bar chart TR on Customer & Marketing.
+Color encoding splits the chart at the Pareto threshold: deciles 1–5 in dark navy (cumulative ~80% revenue), deciles 6–10 in light blue — visualizing the 80/20 principle directly without requiring computation.
 Static SQL output structure (decile_table), with reactive measures pulling from `query_customer_revenue_year` (Year-filtered customer revenue at day granularity).
 Dynamic annotation displays headline finding inline: *"Top 10% = 34.0% revenue · Long-tail pattern"* — anchors the visual in the takeaway (decile 1's contribution) so reader doesn't have to compute the share manually.

 ![Customer Pareto – decile distribution](images/customer-marketing-4.png)